wwevo/7dtd-chrani-bot/README.md

   * a password protected lobby
   * player-homes with many options
   * some basic location commands. (create, name and set size)
+  * some advanced location commands (spheres, rooms, cubes, set teleport)
-  * a whitelist feature allowing to kick and keep out non-listed players
+  * a whitelist feature allowing to kick and keep out non-listed players as well as kicking by IP and names containing urls
   * some just for fun commands like fixing a broken leg

 since i am not the database guru and am a friend of human readable data, i have decided on